nwcourses/nwcourses.github.io/COM623/week_4/index.md

 	- Add functionality to the parent component (e.g. a button) to swap the order in which the two Todo lists are rendered, using keys.

 - Complete Question 4 from last week (AJAX music search), ensuring that you use an effect to connect to the server from the parent component.
-The effect should re-run each time the parent component updates if the <code>artist</code> state variable updates.
+The effect should re-run each time the parent component updates if the <code>artist</code> state variable updates. **IMPORTANT**: you should ensure that the effect only runs if the <code>artist</code> state variable changes.
+If you do not, your application might make repeated requests to the Hikar server, which could trigger your IP address getting banned from making requests to the server due to security software installed on it.
+If you're not sure about this, please contact me.

 - Try out the Leaflet map example above.
 You'll need to link Leaflet to your HTML `head` section (see below).